-Senate Bill 290 aims to amend the rules governing local government proceedings in Wisconsin, specifically regarding the consideration of ordinances or resolutions that have previously failed to be enacted or adopted.
+Senate Bill 290 aims to modify the rules governing local government proceedings in Wisconsin, specifically regarding the consideration of ordinances or resolutions that have previously failed to be enacted or adopted.
 The bill stipulates that governing bodies of political subdivisions, including village boards and town boards, cannot prohibit the consideration of an ordinance or resolution that is substantially similar or identical to one that was previously voted on but not adopted, provided that at least two years have passed since the earlier vote.
-This change is intended to allow local governments more flexibility in revisiting issues that may have been rejected in the past.
+This change is intended to allow for renewed discussions on issues that may have been previously rejected, potentially reflecting changing circumstances or public opinion.

 Statutes affected: Bill Text: 62.03(1), 62.03, 62.11(3)(e), 62.11